rx-angular/rx-angular/libs/state/docs/api/transformation-helpers/array/extract.md

 ## slice

-Accepts an array of objects of type T and single key or array of keys (K extends keyof T).
+Accepts an array of T `extends object` and a single key or an array of keys (`K extends keyof T`).
-Constructs new array of objects based on provided keys.
+The `slice` method is pure and immutable, thus not touching the input values and returning a shallow copy of the selected slice.

 _Example_